gucci-ninja/Soft-Eng-Lecture-Notes/4A/4E03/README.md

 - LRU - least recebtly used
 - have probabilities of being accessed for web pages

+### Tutorial 2 - Sept 20, 2019

-## Day 7 - Sept 20, 2019
+## Day 8 - Sept 20, 2019

 ### Operational Analysis

 #### Description of a Queuing System
-- simple queue consists of buffer/queue where arribing jobs wait to be served. afer completed processing, they depart
+- simple queue consists of buffer/queue where arriving jobs wait to be served
+- depart after completion
 - need to describe
     - how arrivals work (given by probability distribution)
     - queue - size (infinite or finite)